armanhalizadeh/rshell/README.md

 or not.
 For the `||` connector the executable to the right of it will only execute if the exectuable before the connector fails.
 Lastly the `;` connector acts as a breakpoint.
 Any of the executables will run regardless of its status.

+## Bugs

+In the following input
+    ls && #pwd
+or
+    ls || #pwd

+the **rshell** enters into a input mode in which the prompt becomes
+    >

+In the actual standard bash the same result occurs.
+We are unsure if this is the intended result of the command.
+In order to escape this mode the user needs to input `ctrl+c`.